siena sewon jun

 Email

-A school of plankton drift.
+A school of plankton drifts.
 Too primitive to think survival, they run straight into the open mouth of a mollusk.
 Billions more fall to the bottom, past the point even light can’t pass.
 Each no larger than a hair’s breadth, they make up the ocean floor.